 Certain plant groups or plant species may be grown for evaluation purposes only.
 These may include annual or perennial (herbaceous or woody) plants that are being tested for performance in this area.
 Information is tracked over a designated period of time in order to determine the value of the plants.
 Simple labeling that designates the plants or groups should be maintained.
-At the conclusion of the evaluation period, plants determined to be worthy of inclusion in a particular collection by the Curation Committee will be entered into the accession system or maintained as a nonaccessioned plant.
-Plants that do not fall into either category will be disposed of in the proper manner, whenever possible also preserved as herbarium material in the WTUH.
+These plants should be accessioned when they are received.
+At the conclusion of the evaluation period, plants determined to be worthy of inclusion in a particular collection by the Curator or Curation Committee will be maintained as an accessioned plant.
+Plants that do not fall into either category will be disposed of in the proper manner, and also, whenever possible and preserved as herbarium material in the WTUH.